Roof in Garden Singapore: Commercial Rooftop Garden Guide

 Could turning your unused rooftop into a lush commercial rooftop garden actually save you money while boosting your brand’s reputation?

-Selecting Suitable Plants for Your Rooftop Space
+Selecting Suitable Plants for Your Rooftop Garden Space

 Choosing the right plants for your rooftop is crucial.
 You need plants that are beautiful, tough, and fit the needs of rooftops.
 Native plants like Ixora and Sea Hibiscus love our hot weather and bloom brightly with little care.
 Ferns and hardy grasses also do well in shallow soil, perfect for rooftops with weight limits.